 Which one of these lintels should you use for your construction project?

 It's you who should decide the answer.
-But to help you decide, a brief description of these six types of lintels are discussed below.
+But to help you decide, a brief description of these six types of lintels is discussed below.

 - It is less durable.